Reviews You Can Rely On

 Conclusion

 There are a lot of options, functions, and recipes when it comes to bread machines.
 We did our best to put them through rigorous but realistic tests to determine which ones do best and for what types of bread.
-Whether you want a machine that will make you sweetbread while you're at work or fresh white bread for your kid's sandwich lunch, we hope that our in-depth testing and side-by-side comparisons have helped you identify the best bread machine for your kitchen.
+Whether you want a machine that will make you sweetbread while you're at work or fresh white bread for your kid's sandwich lunch, we hope our in-depth testing and side-by-side comparisons have helped you identify the best bread machine for your kitchen.

 Jessica Riconscente, Austin Palmer, and Maggie Nichols